fxamacker/cbor/README.md

 * __Optional built-in CBOR tags__ may be provided in the future via build flags or optional package(s) to help reduce bloat.

 * __User-defined CBOR tags__ are easy by using TagSet to associate tag numbers to user-defined Go types.

-`TagSet` can be used to associate a user-defined Go type(s) to tag number(s).
-It's also used to create EncMode or DecMode.
-For example, `em := EncOptions{...}.EncModeWithTags(ts)` or `em := EncOptions{...}.EncModeWithSharedTags(ts)`.
-This allows every standard API exported by em (like `Marshal` and `NewEncoder`) to use the specified tags automatically.

-`Tag` and `RawTag` can be used to encode/decode a tag number with a Go value, but `TagSet` is generally recommended.

-### Duplicate Map Key Options

-There are currently two options:

-* `DupMapKeyQuiet` turns off detection of duplicate map keys.
-It tries to use a "keep fastest" method by choosing either "keep first" or "keep last" depending on the Go data type.

-* `DupMapKeyEnforcedAPF` enforces detection and rejection of duplidate map keys.
-Decoding stops immediately and returns `DupMapKeyError` when the first duplicate key is detected.
-The error includes the duplicate map key and the index number.

-APF suffix means "Allow Partial Fill" so the destination map or struct can contain some decoded values at the time of error.
-Users can respond to the `DupMapKeyError` by discarding the partially filled result if that's required by their protocol.

 ### Preferred Serialization